AL1N3WAJ/Astronomy-Books/README.md

 * `style.css`: All styles, animations, and responsive layouts (CSS Variables, Grid).
 * `script.js`: Core logic, API fetching, DOM manipulation, and search/filter functionality.

-## 🚀 How to Run
+## 🚀 How to Run Locally

 Since this is a vanilla HTML/CSS/JS project, no build tools or package managers are required!

 1. Clone or download the repository.
 2. Ensure `index.html`, `style.css`, and `script.js` are in the same folder.
 3. Simply open `index.html` in any modern web browser.

 ## 📚 Categories Included